LCottin/LeonardOS/dev/kernel/types/README.md

-# This directory intends to provide every types and their sizes needed in the OS
+# This element intends to provide types used in this OS.